-Figure 3.6 Upstream and mainstem diversion points.
+Figure 3.6 Upstream diversion (UD) and mainstem diversion (MD) points, along with local surface water inflow (I).

 Demand site subwatersheds were determined first based on spatial coordinates.
 Then, the upstream or mainstem diversion location was chosen based on the source information of the application in eWRIMS.
 If the named source matched the name of the stream in the subwatershed, then the transmission link was connected to the mainstem location.
 All cannabis imagery and illegal domestic demand sites will connect to mainstem diversion points for all subwatersheds which contain a mainstem diversion point.
 For the complete picture of how the diversion points interact with the hydrology flows in the schematic, see Figure 3.8.